funcompbio/practical3/practical3.md

 Here we want to practise how to update the local repository, keeping track of the changes with Git.
-First, create a file called `catalunya_setmanal_geriatric.csv` with the subset of the data in `catalunay_setmanal.csv` corresponding to the population that lives in geriatric residences (see practical 2).
+First, create a file called `catalunya_setmanal_geriatric.csv` with the subset of the data in `catalunya_setmanal.csv` corresponding to the population that lives in geriatric residences (see practical 2).
 Once you have generated that file, check out the status of the repo.
 You should notice that Git has detected a new file that is untracked.
 Stage this untracked file and